brakmic/htmx_server/README.md

 * macOS / Linux

-Install `brew` package manager and the use it to install meson with `brew install meson`.
+Install `brew` package manager and then use it to install Meson with `brew install meson`.

 #### Installing CrowCpp

-The easiest way to install the needed packages is by using [vcpkg](https://vcpkg.io/en/index.html).
-Just type `vcpkg install crow:x64-mingw-static`.
+The easiest way to install it is by using [vcpkg](https://vcpkg.io/en/index.html):

-But, don't forget to change `vcpkg_root` in `meson.build` first.
-This path should point at the previously cloned `vcpkg` repository.
+  * Windows: `vcpkg install crow:x64-mingw-static`
+  * macOS/Linux: `vcpkg install crow`
 ### Meson

 My build system of choice is [Meson](https://mesonbuild.com/), because `Makefiles` are hard to maintain and I simply don't want to learn how to use `CMake`.
 Life is too short for user-hostile software.